Dominic Fike: 2017–2018: Don't Forget About Me, Demos

-2019–present: What Could Possibly Go Wrong
+2019–2022: What Could Possibly Go Wrong

 In January 2019, Fike revealed he was working on an album.
 On April 4, 2019, Brockhampton uploaded a video to their YouTube channel called "This Is Dominic Fike" which featured his single "3 Nights" in it.
 As of April 2019, multiple collaborations with Brockhampton's Kevin Abstract have been posted.
-Reaching over 4 million views with their biggest hit being a song called "Peach" off Kevil Abstract's Arizona Baby album.
+Reaching over 4 million views with their biggest hit being a song called "Peach" off Kevin Abstract's Arizona Baby album.

 On June 7, 2019, he released two singles, "Açaí Bowl" and "Rollerblades".
 He followed these with another single, "Phone Numbers," produced by Kenny Beats, on July 4, 2019.
 The music video for this song was released on October 15, 2019.
 Fike announced on July 9, 2019, that he would be going on a tour titled Rain or Shine later in the year.
 The North American leg of the tour began August 31 in Philadelphia and ended October 3 in Los Angeles.
 In September 2019, he announced that he would be doing a clothing collaboration with Marc Jacobs.
 On the fifth day of that month, he performed a song that was unreleased at the time, "Chicken Tenders", at a Chicago concert during his Rain or Shine tour.

-Fike is featured on the track "Dominic's Interlude" on Halsey's third album, Manic, which was released on January 17, 2020.

-On June 26, 2020, "Chicken Tenders", the first single from his then yet to be named debut album, was released.
-On July 9, he released the single "Politics & Violence" and announced that his debut album What Could Possibly Go Wrong would be released on July 31.
+On January 17, 2020, Fike released a collaboration with Halsey titled "Dominic's Interlude" from the latter's third studio album, Manic.
+On June 26, 2020, "Chicken Tenders", the first single from his then yet-to-be-named debut studio album, was released.
+On July 9, he released the single "Politics & Violence" and announced that his debut studio album would be called What Could Possibly Go Wrong and released on July 31.
 On August 7, 2020, Fike was the subject of the second episode of The New York Times Presents.
 In September 2020, Fike became a headliner for the Fortnite concert series.
-In March 2021, he was featured in the song "Die for You" by Justin Bieber on his sixth studio album Justice.
+On March 19, 2021, Fike was featured on Justin Bieber's song titled "Die for You" from the latter's sixth studio album, Justice.
 In August 2021, it was announced that Fike had joined the cast of the HBO teen drama Euphoria for its second season.
+In 2023, Fike revealed that he was nearly removed from the cast of the show as a result of his frequent drug use during production.